A handle for your relay, so people don't have to refer to it by key. Nickname ididnteditheconfig ## Set your own contact info ContactInfo 0xFFFFFFFF Random Person <nobody AT example dot com> ORPort 9001 DirPort 9030 ## Set your bandwidth rate (leave commented and Tor will run without bandwidth caps)

 - Edit /usr/local/etc/tor/torrc to look like the following:

-## Set the nickname of this relay Nickname ididnteditheconfig ## Set your own contact info ContactInfo 0xFFFFFFFF Random Person <nobody AT example dot com> ORPort 9001 DirPort 9030 ## Set your bandwidth rate (leave commented and Tor will run without bandwidth caps) #RelayBandwidthRate 30 MBytes #RelayBandwidthBurst 100 MBytes ExitPolicy reject *:* ## If you control multiple relays, include them in the family #MyFamily $keyid,$keyid,...
+## A handle for your relay, so people don't have to refer to it by key.
+Nickname ididnteditheconfig ## Set your own contact info ContactInfo 0xFFFFFFFF Random Person <nobody AT example dot com> ORPort 9001 DirPort 9030 ## Set your bandwidth rate (leave commented and Tor will run without bandwidth caps) #RelayBandwidthRate 30 MBytes #RelayBandwidthBurst 100 MBytes ExitPolicy reject *:* ## If you control multiple relays, include them in the family #MyFamily $keyid,$keyid,...
 RunAsDaemon 1 Log notice file /var/log/tor/notices.log

 - Make sure tor starts on boot by running "sysrc tor_enable=YES" (as root)